tomahawkins/horsetooth/README.md

 didn't have much in term of money, tools, materials, or places to work, but we made due and had a blast doing it.

-Stories provide GPS coordinates of where events took place.
+Stories provide GPS coordinates of where the various actors lived and where events took place.

 Introduction
 ============

+Principle participants:

+Jeromy Deale ("Deale") Fon Duke ("Allen") John Frederick Michael Frederick Jeff Gerard Aaron Haas Mark Harvey ("Harv") Tom Hawkins James Kennedy Jerry Kennedy Jeremy Merck ("Merck")

 Before entering kindergarten in 1979, my family moved to the foothills of the Colorado Rockies just west of Fort Collins.
 Shortly in the years